hakeemsm/BehaviorCloning/writeup_template.md

 The overall strategy for deriving a model architecture was

-A CNN similar to LeNet for MNIST but with more ConvNets and fully connected layers.
-This approach yielded good results for the German traffic signs classification with minimal overfitting and validation loss
+A CNN similar to NVIDIA's implementation of the [DAVE2](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) system, albeit with different kernel sizes.
+This approach yielded good results for the validation loss and the car was on the road at all times in autonomous mode.

 The image and steering angle data was split into training and validation sets (line 20).
 The model was overfitting when only the center images and angles  were used for training.
 It improved vastly after I took the left and right angles into consideration and added a small correction to each